 Taking Vitamin D Supplements

 The recommended daily dose of vitamin D is 10 micrograms per day according to Public Health England.
-If you live in an area where the sun shines year round, then you could simply make an effort to spend more time outdoors.
-However, if you live in an area that receives very little sunshine, a simple to way to get a daily dose of vitamin D is to take a supplement.
+If you live in an area where the sun shines year-round, then you could simply make an effort to spend more time outdoors.
+However, if you live in an area that receives very little sunshine, a simple way to get a daily dose of vitamin D is to take a supplement.
 This can help to ensure you are getting the amount that you need without having to make any major changes to your diet.
 While you can increase your vitamin D levels by eating more fish or eggs, these foods contain such a small amount that you would have to eat a large portion of them every day.

 Vitamin D Overuse

 While daily vitamin D supplements can improve your overall health, it is important to stick to the correct amount.
 Taking extremely high doses can lead to weakened bones, high blood pressure and kidney damage.
 Taking too much of this supplement can lead to vitamin D toxicity which is a build-up of calcium in the blood.